Azzalazz/Outpost-Zero/README.md

   Chris Hell is working on level design
   Khoa Hoang & Ho Kim are working on towers and enemies Joseph Vue working on UI
-  Maksym Yelisyeyev & Azza Laz are working on player character & github
+  Maksym Yelisyeyev & Azza Laz are developing the player character mechanics and managing the GitHub repository